Austria · tool

 Kasnocken

-Hearty dumplings made with flour, eggs, and cheese, often served with onions and a side of green salad.
-It's a comforting and filling dish, perfect after a day of sightseeing.
+Hearty dumplings made with flour, eggs, and cheese (typically mountain cheese), often served with caramelized onions and a side of green salad.
+This is a comforting and deeply savory dish, perfect for a cold evening.

 Tafelspitz